xtdb/xtdb/plan.md

   - asymmetry of Dates?
   - confirm effect of using extra heap - can we reduce this?
   - reduce footprint of LinkedHashMap implementation detail
+- Parameterisation
+  - TODO Ensure metadata can use calculated literals (e.g. `?date + INTERVAL "3 months")`)
+  - TODO Ensure `like` can accept dynamic values in the needle argument
 - DUV completeness (removal of some DUV hacks/pain)
 - Clean up data model: Java/Clojure types, Java Arrow types, representation of types (keywords, ArrowType, class etc.), conversion between types.
 - Review memory-management.